HarshCasper/MiscProgramsInC/README.md

 versa.
 In addition, Lifeline Options have also been added to the game to allow the user some hints like whether the number is Even/Odd, Prime/Composite or the sum of digits.
 A Guess counter has also been added for further compatability.
 Solution can be found [here](https://github.com/HarshCasper/MiscProgramsInC/blob/master/GuessGame.c).

+- PasswordStrenth :

+The is an implementation of Password Strenth Measurer in C Programming Language.
+This basic Strenth Checker, checks the length of the Password Strenth, the presence of Uppercase Character, Lowercase Character, Digits and finally the Special Characters and if all the criteria are met, then the password strenth is strong otherwise medium or weak.
+Solution can be found [here](https://github.com/HarshCasper/MiscProgramsInC/blob/master/PasswordStrength.c).

 - Stack :

 The following program is the implementation of the Stack Data Structure using Arrays on C-Programming Languages with basic operations